 You must file IRS Form 5329 with the Internal Revenue Service for any year an additional tax is due.
-You must file IRS Form 8606 for any year you make a nondeductible IRA contribution, rollover after-tax employee contributions from your employer's plan, repay a Qualified Reservist Distribution, convert from your traditional IRA to a Roth IRA or recharacterize a contribution to your traditional IRA.
+You must file IRS Form 8606 for any year you make a nondeductible IRA contribution, rollover after-tax employee contributions from your employer's plan, convert from your traditional IRA to a Roth IRA or recharacterize a contribution to your traditional IRA.
 The penalty for not filing Form 8606, when required, is \$50.